dmigwi/go-piparser/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/dmigwi/go-piparser.svg?color=green&style=popout)

 go-piparser is tool that parses [Politeia](https://proposals.decred.org) proposals votes data stored in github.
 It adds a timestamp field obtained from the commit history.
-The tool makes use of the git command line interface to clone and query the politeia votes data.
+The tool makes use of the git commandline interface to clone and query the politeia votes data.